MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/dom-explorer.md

 Use the DOM Explorer tool to see the state of your webpage's DOM (Document Object Model), examine HTML structure and CSS styles, and test changes to solve display issues.

 ## Enter the DOM
 HTML and CSS files are the blueprints a browser uses to build the DOM (Document Object Model), which it then uses to render a webpage.
-The **DOM Explorer** tool shows you a webpage's integrated structure and allows you to change styles, move HTML elements, and change element attributes without having to edit the page's source files.
+The **DOM Explorer** tool shows you a webpage's integrated structure and allows you to change styles, move and edit HTML elements, and change element attributes without having to edit the page's source files.

 This helps you diagnose problems in live code when elements aren't in the right place or don't behave as expected, and then work to solve them.

 The highlight displays not only the element boundaries *(blue)*, but the boundaries of its padding *(pink)*, borders *(green)*, and margin *(yellow)*.
-It can be toggled on or off using the second button to the right of the **DOM Explorer** tool's title.
+It can be toggled on or off using the second button to the right of the **DOM Explorer** tool's title or by pressing CTRL + SHIFT + I.

 ### Editing an element
 There are three ways to edit an element:

-  - **Edit attributes:** You can edit an attribute by double-clicking it, or selecting the element, pressing **Enter**, and then tabbing through the attributes.
+  - **Edit attributes:** You can edit an attribute by double-clicking it; or after selecting the element, by pressing **Enter**, and then tabbing through the attributes.
    When you edit a class attribute, a list of matching classes from your styles are suggested.
 Double-click a suggestion or navigate to it with your arrow keys and press **Tab** or **Enter** to select it.

   - **Add an attribute:** Right-click the element and click **Add attribute**.